We are able to offer collaborative partnership links over a range of subject areas.

 The School has been running validation programmes for over 10 years, particularly in the fields of Religion and Theology, Drama and Arts.

-Students taking validated programmes at the partner institutions will be awarded the University of Manchester.
+Students taking validated programmes at the partner institutions will be awarded by The University of Manchester.

-It currently validates programmes in the following institutions:
+We currently validate programmes in the following institutions: